MeridianGH/suitbot-old/README.md

 # ARCHIVED
-This repository hasn't been developed in a really long while and is heavily deprecated.\
+This repository hasn't been updated in a really long while and is heavily deprecated.\
 A newer, alternative JavaScript version of this bot is available [here](https://github.com/MeridianGH/suitbot).

 # SuitBot